tscanlin/developers.optimizely.com/src/content/data/export/index.md

       <tr>
          <td align="left"><b>variation_id</b></td>
          <td class="desc">
             <p>The id we use to identify the variation the user saw.
-This should correspond to the variation id in the Diagnostic Report in the Options menu of the Visual Editor.
+This should correspond to the variation id in the Diagnostic Report in the Options menu of the Editor.
             </p>
          </td>
       </tr>
       <tr>
          <td align="left"><b>end_user_id</b></td>
          <td class="desc">
-            <p> Similar in scope to user_id, but this is the <code>optimizelyEndUserId </code> cookie value.</p>
+            <p>This is the anonymous optimizelyEndUserId value set in NSUserDefaults.
+It represents a unique visitor.</p>
          </td>
       </tr>
       <tr>